dav1dd3/proiect-vf/README.md

 5. Run bash cmake --build . to compile the Makefiles generated in the previous step.
 6. To use MiniSAT you need to create a text file input.txt and fill it with the DIMACS format of your formula.

-Installing on macOS using Homebrew
+Installing MiniSAT on macOS using Homebrew
 --------

 Run this command in terminal: